Aston Martin Vantage (2005)

-The Aston Martin Vantage is a series of hand-built sports cars from the British automotive manufacturer Aston Martin.
+The Aston Martin Vantage is a series of sports cars from the British automotive manufacturer Aston Martin.
 Aston Martin has previously used the "Vantage" name on high-performance variants of their existing GT models, notably on the Virage-based car of the 1990s.
 The modern car, in contrast, is the leanest and most agile car in Aston's lineup.
 As such, it is intended as a more focused model to reach out to potential buyers of cars such as the Porsche 911 as well as the exotic sports and GT cars with which Aston Martins traditionally compete.

 Production of the V8 Vantage ended in 2017 while production of the V12 Vantage continued until 2018.
 The 2005 Vantage and its variants became the most successful model in Aston Martin's history.
 Aston Martin unveiled the next-generation Vantage in November 2017, and started its production run the following year.